FireInstallations/SpaceOrienter/README.md

 If you like to code for the App, Lazarus IDE would be recommend and Eye Candy Controls is required (just install it to Lazarus).
 More Informations how to build the app will be found [here](https://github.com/FireInstallations/SpaceOrienter/wiki/Build-the-App).

+If you want to help this project read [How to help](https://github.com/FireInstallations/SpaceOrienter/wiki/How-to-Help)

 ***

 Ephemeris calculation is taken from [PlanEph](https://sourceforge.net/projects/planeph/) libiry and translated to pascal.
 So I don't own anything about this part of the project.
 As well as the [Synapse Units](http://www.ararat.cz/synapse/doku.php/download).
 Have a look at this fantastic projects!